BrianInGermany/IdeaStackr/README.md

 ### 2. Card generation

-- Create card jpegs with [card generation script](csv2card.py)
+- Create idea card jpegs with [card generation script](csv2card.py)
-- Use your printer to generate note cards from the images (A6 format works best).
+- Use your printer to generate paper cards from the images (A6 format works best).

 ### 3. Card clustering